TaitoUnited/full-stack-template/DEVELOPMENT.md

 > If you have some trouble creating an environment, you can destroy it by running `taito env destroy:ENV` and then try again with `taito env apply:ENV`.

 > See [6.
-Remote environments](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/05-remote-environments.md) chapter of taito-cli tutorial for more thorough instructions.
+Remote environments](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/05-remote-environments.md) chapter of Taito CLI tutorial for more thorough instructions.

 > Operations on production and staging environments usually require admin rights.
 Please contact DevOps personnel if necessary.